Welcome to Century City

 Bustling commerce complemented by upscale entertainment.

 While Century City’s evening entertainment rarely gets too rowdy, its denizens take full advantage of the area’s luxe shopping and dining options.

 Despite its diminutive nature, Century City feels more like a big city than the small town its square footage would suggest.
 Its expanding professional population, cluster of high-rises, and major Westfield shopping center lend a bustling urban air.

 Much of Century City’s property is commercial, but it also boasts some of LA’s tallest, most well-appointed condo offerings as well as mid-century apartment buildings and duplexes that harken back to its early days of development.

 A patio culture complemented by creative cuisine.

-Century City’s sleek outdoor spaces serve as primed canvas for a fleet of inventive restaurants.
+Century City’s sleek outdoor spaces serve as a primed canvas for a fleet of inventive restaurants.
 Grab high-end American fare at Tom Colicchio’s Craft, indulge in the Japanese-influenced menu at hotspot Hinoki and the Bird, or dine in Mario Batali's Italian food mecca Eataly.